Luke Maile Preview, Player Props: Reds vs. Cardinals

 Luke Maile At The Plate

-- Maile has reached base via a hit in 28 games this season (of 61 played), and had multiple hits in eight of those games.
+- Maile has reached base via a hit in 28 games this year (of 62 played), and had multiple hits in eight of those games.

-- In 10 games this season (16.4%), Maile has picked up an RBI, and in eight of those games (13.1%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- In 16.1% of his games this year, Maile has had at least one RBI.
+He's picked up more than one in 12.9% and driven in three or more of his team's runs in two contests.

-- He has scored in 14 of 61 games so far this year.
+- He has scored a run in 14 of 62 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.